Assault occasioning bodily harm explained

 • The offence requires intentional or reckless application of force

-• Your mental state (intention or recklessness) is central to the charge
+• A person's mental state (intention or recklessness) is generally central to the charge

 Common situations

 An assault occasioning bodily harm charge may arise in various circumstances.
-Understanding common scenarios can help clarify how these laws apply in practice.
+Common scenarios generally illustrate how these laws apply in practice.

 • You punch or hit someone during an argument and they sustain visible injury